kookydev/flight-tracker/README.md

-This project was conducted over a 2 1/2 day Sprint by me and another 2 Junior Devs.
+This project was conducted over a 2 1/2 day Sprint by me and 2 other Junior Devs.

 It's not complete but I quite like that it's an illustration of how far we got in such a short space of time.